cloud-gov/cf-blue-green/README.md

 `cf-blue-green` creates a temporary manifest from your live application, meaning that it ignores the `manifest.yml` in your directory, if you have one.
 To deploy any changes to your manifest, use `cf push` directly.

+### Multiple domains

+If you have multiple domains in your `manifest.yml file you can override which one is selected by setting an environment variable called `B_DOMAIN`.
+This will override which domain is used for the blue version of the app.

 ## Resources

 More information about blue-green deployment, all of which this script drew from.